 8.7 If interference has meant that your electricity usage has not been properly recorded for any period of time, in accordance with clause 6.1:

-(i) for any costs or losses we or the lines company incur in investigating the interference; and
+- (i) for any costs or losses we or the lines company incur in investigating the interference;

 9. LOAD MANAGEMENT

 9.1 Part of your electricity supply may be load managed.
 Load management may be undertaken by the lines company, by us by a third party, or by any combination of these entities.
 About load management

 9.2 Load management is the process of reducing electricity demand on the network by controlling the supply of electricity to specific appliances (referred to as controlled loads).
 This normally occurs during peak load periods when the demand for electricity is at its highest, but may occur at other times, for example, following events on Transpower’s national transmission system or the network so as to manage electricity system security.